 - Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 Each of these is assigned a value and a weight.
 Each formula produces a single number which may vary slightly from one agency to another.
 Credit scores range from 300 to 800.
 Higher scores are better.
 Most people getting a mortgage have a score above 620.

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-To improve your FICO score, you must obtain the reports that the agencies use to build it, and of course, you need the score itself.
+In order to raise your FICO score, you've got to obtain the reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that help you understand how to improve your credit score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Curious about your credit score?
 Give us a call: (860) 658-7100.